 Stop 1: Reno

-As the gateway for the annual Burning Man festival, Reno has embraced burner culture year-round around town – from massive art pieces, to fiery community gatherings, to the friendliest hospitality.
+As the gateway for the annual Burning Man festival, Reno has embraced burner culture year-round around town – from massive art pieces to fiery community gatherings, to the friendliest hospitality.

 Free hugs at check-in?
-The Morris Burner Hotel might be one of the quirkiest places you’ll stay.
+The Morris Burner Hostel might be one of the quirkiest places you’ll stay.
 Where else would you find themed rooms like the Goddess Room or the Sparkle Pony Room?
 Definitely a one-of-a-kind experience.
 Wondering where else you can stay during your trip to Reno?
 Find a hotel that is as unique as you are in Reno Tahoe.

 There are a number of places in Reno to experience Burning Man year-round: check out this video by The Blonde Abroad and Courtney Scott!

 No need to go all the way to Egypt to see some incredible pyramid formations – just 45 minutes from Reno.
 Pyramid Lake is a component of the National Scenic Byways Program and is the only byway in the nation entirely within a tribal reservation.
 O, and the fishing is awesome.
 Size matters.

 Home to arguably the best welcome sign in the country.

 If you’re wondering what “the fastest town on the planet” means: Gerlach holds the land speed record – 714 mph driving on the Black Rock Desert!
 Stop here for some yummy diner food and last chance wifi.
 You’ll quickly find out that bars of service in the middle of Nevada are more sparse than people.
 Also, be sure to fill up your gas tank – it’s your last chance!